Log in | Become a Member

 CDC of the Year

-Nominate a CDC (nonprofit OCDCA member) that has done outstanding work this year.
+A CDC (nonprofit OCDCA member) that has done outstanding work this year.

 Community Development Partner of the Year

-The nomination may be a special non-profit or faith-based organization, business, financial institution, foundation, intermediary, government agency or other entity that has provided support to a CDC.
+May be a special non-profit or faith-based organization, business, financial institution, foundation, intermediary, government agency or other entity that has provided support to a CDC.

 Thank You to Our 2025 Sponsors